-.1 Description and general details of safety devices and features, such as limit switches, antitwo blocks, etc.

-.2 Detailed diagrammatic plans of piping system accompanied by lists of materials, giving size, wall thickness, maximum working pressure and material (including mechanical properties) of all pipes and the type, size, pressure rating and material of pumps, hoses, manifolds, valves and fittings.

-.3 Detailed diagrammatic plans of electrical wiring systems including complete feeder lists, type of wire or cable, rating or setting of circuit breakers, rating of fuses and switches, interrupting capacity of circuit breakers and fuses.

-.4 Documentation for computer-based systems.

-.5 Details of accumulators, heat exchangers and lift and telescoping cylinders indicating shell, heads, pistons, piston rods, lug attachments, tie rod dimensions and threading details, as applicable with material specifications (including mechanical properties).

-.6 Details of swing circle mechanism and luffing and hoisting winches, including all torque transmitting components such as drums, brakes, clutches, shafts, reduction gears and coupling bolts and foundation arrangements, as applicable.

-.7 Design justification including component strength calculations, stress analysis, material specifications, weld procedure specifications and the extent of nondestructive examination as considered necessary are to be submitted for items .5 and .6 above.

-.8 Details of all prime movers such as diesel engines, motors and generators.
+- .1 Description and general details of safety devices and features, such as limit switches, anti-two blocks, etc. - .2 Detailed diagrammatic plans of piping system accompanied by lists of materials, giving size, wall thickness, maximum working pressure and material (including mechanical properties) of all pipes and the type, size, pressure rating and material of pumps, hoses, manifolds, valves and fittings. - .3 Detailed diagrammatic plans of electrical wiring systems including complete feeder lists, type of wire or cable, rating or setting of circuit breakers, rating of fuses and switches, interrupting capacity of circuit breakers and fuses. - .4 Documentation for computer-based systems. - .5 Details of accumulators, heat exchangers and lift and telescoping cylinders indicating shell, heads, pistons, piston rods, lug attachments, tie rod dimensions and threading details, as applicable with material specifications (including mechanical properties). - .6 Details of swing circle mechanism and luffing and hoisting winches, including all torque transmitting components such as drums, brakes, clutches, shafts, reduction gears and coupling bolts and foundation arrangements, as applicable. - .7 Design justification including component strength calculations, stress analysis, material specifications, weld procedure specifications and the extent of nondestructive examination as considered necessary are to be submitted for items .5 and .6 above. - .8 Details of all prime movers such as diesel engines, motors and generators.

-.9 A list/booklet identifying all equipment of the crane in hazardous areas and the particulars of the equipment, including manufacturers' names, model designations, rating (flammable gas group and temperature class), the method of protection (flameproof, intrinsically safe, etc.), any restrictions in their use, and document of certification.

-.10 A declaration for the absence of asbestos in the manufacture or packaging of all materials, components, equipment, machinery, piping systems and electrical installations.
+- .9 A list/booklet identifying all equipment of the lifting appliance in hazardous areas and the particulars of the equipment, including manufacturers' names, model designations, rating (flammable gas group and temperature class), the method of protection (flameproof, intrinsically safe, etc.), any restrictions in their use, and document of certification. - .10 A declaration for the absence of asbestos in the manufacture or packaging of all materials, components, equipment, machinery, piping systems and electrical installations. - .11 Personnel lifting and personnel emergency recovery operational procedures, including conditions, precautions and limitations for lifting of personnel. - .12 Operation Manual for the Lifting Appliance: An operations manual is to, as a minimum, include the following: - a) design, operational and environmental limitations; - b) compatible loose gear; - c) safety instructions; and - d) operating procedures, including special procedures, if any. - .13 Maintenance Manual for the Lifting Appliance: The maintenance manual is to, as a minimum, include the following : - a) description of the required inspection regime and maintenance schedules specific to the lifting appliance, checklists and a list of key tools or other items for use when carrying out inspections and maintenance; - b) instructions for routine repairs/maintenance; - c) technical maintenance information: - d) information on recommended lubricants, oil and filter change; - e) information on slewing bearing maintenance, if applicable; - f) lists of replaceable parts/components, as well as the inspection/ maintenance/replacement procedures for these parts/components; - g) lists of sources of spare parts; - h) model forms for records of inspections and maintenance; - i) operational test procedures, as well as the pre/post-operational test inspection procedures; - j) list of components requiring particular attention during inspections, as well as the inspection/maintenance procedures for these components; - k) recommended intervals for replacement and overhaul of components and equipment; - I) information on the preservation of the coating and corrosion protection system; and - m) information regarding special inspection and maintenance in cases where the lifting appliance is not operated for long periods of time

-.11 Personnel lifting and personnel emergency recovery operational procedures, including conditions, precautions and limitations for lifting of personnel.
-The above items .1 through .8) need not be submitted for small davits/cranes, including Monorail Hoists/Engine Room Overhead Cranes, with SWL of less than 98 kN and without powered slewing systems or powered luffing systems.
+Note: The above items .1 through .8) need not be submitted for small davits/cranes, including Monorail Hoists/Engine Room Overhead Cranes, with SWL of less than 98 kN and without powered slewing systems or powered luffing systems.